 Most data analyses derive high-level observables \bx from $\bz_{\textrm{reco}}$.
-These observables represent all event features we wish to include in the hypothesis test.
-In principle, \bx can encompass the entire reconstruction level, including the variable-length list of all reconstructed particle candidates in an event~\cite{Komiske:2018cqr}.
-Such approaches have even been used to constrain SMEFT effects~\cite{Chatterjee:2024pbp}; here, we restrict to the case of high-level event features derived from the particle candidates.
-Simplified event reconstruction is available from, e.g., \textsc{Delphes}~\cite{deFavereau:2013fsa}.
+These observables capture all event features included in the hypothesis test.
+In principle, \bx can represent the entire reconstruction level, including the variable-length list of all reconstructed particle candidates in an event~\cite{Komiske:2018cqr}.
+Such approaches have been used to constrain SMEFT effects~\cite{Chatterjee:2024pbp}; here, we focus on high-level event features.
+Any real-data event features not already included in \bx belong to $\bz_{\textrm{reco}}$ and are latent in the hypothesis test.

-For bookkeeping, we similarly group the nuisance parameters into $\bn_{\textrm{p}}$, $\bn_{\textrm{ptl}}$, and $\bn_{\textrm{reco}}$ which we collectively denote by $\bn$ when it simplifies the notation.
-The differential cross-section in the fiducial phase space in Eq.~\ref{eq:fiducial-pdf} becomes
+For bookkeeping, we group the nuisance parameters into $\bn_{\textrm{p}}$, $\bn_{\textrm{ptl}}$, and $\bn_{\textrm{reco}}$, collectively denoted by $\bn$ when simplifying notation.
+The differential cross-section in the fiducial phase space from Eq.~\ref{eq:fiducial-pdf} then becomes